Blackbird Leys: Education

 Schools on the estate include Pegasus First School, Windale Community Primary School and Northfield School.
 City of Oxford College has a campus situated on Cuddesdon Way which provides further education, higher education, modern apprenticeships and community evening classes.

 Transport

 Blackbird Leys has no mainline railway station but is served by Oxford Bus Company and Stagecoach in Oxfordshire which provides bus services between Blackbird Leys, central Oxford and Oxford railway station.
 The freight-only railway between Kennington Junction and the BMW Mini factory via Iffley and Littlemore forms the northwestern boundary of Blackbird Leys.
 It is part of the former Wycombe Railway that British Railways closed to passenger traffic in 1963.

 Religious sites

 Blackbird Leys has two places of worship, The Church of the Holy Family which was dedicated on 10 April 1965 and Sacred Heart Catholic Church.

-In Popular Culture

-Blackbird Leys figures prominently in the song of the same name by New York City band Glenarvon.
+A hymn tune by Peter Warwick Cutts 1937-2024 to the hymn 'Come, risen Lord, and deign to be our guest' (Hymns Ancient & Modern New Standard #349) is entitled 'Blackbird Leys'.